insight-creative/Knope/content/blog/5-tips-to-keep-your-furnace-at-peak-performance/index.md

 ---
-title: 5 Tips to Keep your Furnace at Peak Performance
+title: 5 tips to keep your furnace at peak performance
 date: 2013-09-12T22:33:45-06:00
 image: carrier-heating-and-cooling-products-blog.jpg
 desc: ""
-summary: "With the winter weather taking it’s toll on your home this year, ensure your furnace is running at peak performance with a few simple tips"
+summary: "With the winter weather taking it’s toll on your home this year, ensure your furnace is running at peak performance with a few simple tips."
 ---

 ![Carrier technician explaining a furnace to a younger couple](carrier-heating-and-cooling-products-blog.jpg)